functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/data.md

 [error]            ^^^^^^^^
 ```

-To solve this we need to create a nested method with a fresh type parameters.
-This is shown below.
-With this change Scala 2's type inference can successfully compiled the code.
+To solve this we need to create a nested method with a fresh type parameter in the interpreter, as shown below.
+With this change Scala 2's type inference works and it can successfully compile the code.

 ```scala
 def run(rng: scala.util.Random = scala.util.Random): A = {